jumpstarter-io/wp-jumpstarter/README.md

 2. Make the db/content modifications needed (this could be done with the install hooks).
 3. Create the directory `/app/code/js-init-state`.

-When the user starts a new instance of the app the init script will use the files inside `/app/code/js-init-state` and then update the WordPress database with the user's information.
+When the user starts a new instance of the app the init script will use the files inside `/app/code/js-init-state` and then update the WordPress database with the users information.

 ## What the plugin does

 When the plugin itself is run by Wordpress after installing it does the following:

-- Activates all app plugins defined by the env automatically, deactivates the rest.
 - Sandboxes all users (even super admins) and overrides any user capabilities defined in `wp-env.json`.
 - Injects a login link to support Jumpstarter reflected login on `/wp-login.php`.
 - Handles login requests from Jumpstarter by authenticating posts of `jumpstarter-auth-token`.
-On successful authentication the user is logged in as one of the super admins (exactly which one is currently undefined).
+On successful authentication the user is logged in as the admin user.

 ## wp-env.json